jonatha-anselmi/INFO4-EP/README.md

 ## [25-03-2021] Lecture 10

-Jackson Queueing Networks; Jackson's theorem, product form, and computation of performance measures [[slides](https://github.com/jonatha-anselmi/INFO4-EP/blob/main/RICM4_EP_FA.pdf)].
+Jackson queueing networks; identification of the underlying continuous time Markov chain; global balance equations; Jackson's theorem and product form; and computation of performance measures of interest such as the overall mean response time
+[[slides](https://github.com/jonatha-anselmi/INFO4-EP/blob/main/RICM4_EP_FA.pdf)].

 ## [26-03-2021] Practical Session 9

-Performance Evaluation and Optimization of a web application; theory and simulation; [[link on rpubs](https://rpubs.com/janselmi/webapp)].
+Performance Evaluation and Optimization of a web application; theory and simulation; all the details on [[rpubs](https://rpubs.com/janselmi/webapp)].